jroper/openshift-deployment-guide/src/main/paradox/index.md

 In this guide, we will assume that you have created a project/namespace called `myproject`, and will use this as the default namespace that all applications get deployed to.
 You can either create this project yourself, or use a different project, but be careful to ensure that all commands and configuration files that reference `myproject` are updated to use the project you create.

+#### Setting up docker

 You will need to ensure that you set your environment up to be able to push docker images to your OpenShift installation.
-This requires exposing your OpenShift installations internal registry to the outside world, logging in, and then setting the `DOCKER_HOST` environment variable to your OpenShift docker registries hostname or IP address.
+This requires exposing your OpenShift installations internal registry to the outside world and then logging in.
 For more information, see [here](https://docs.openshift.com/container-platform/3.11/dev_guide/managing_images.html#accessing-the-internal-registry) and [here](https://blog.openshift.com/remotely-push-pull-container-images-openshift/).

 ### Installing Minishift